3.4 Units

 - Total supply — the total number of tokens that will be generated and available for purchase (e.g., 70000)

 - Click Publish to confirm.
-After successful contract deployment, the unit remains in the same status it was before; if it was published, then its tokens are now available for purchase on the investor backoffice.
+After successful contract deployment, the unit remains in the same status it was before; if it was published, then its tokens are now available for purchase on the investor's backoffice.

 The unit will no longer display the “Coming soon” label on the investor backoffice.